UNINETTSigma2/documentation/storage/file_transfer.md

 # File transfer

-Access to the systems (Fram, Saga, NIRD) is permitted only trough [secure shell](https://en.wikipedia.org/wiki/Secure_Shell) (ssh).
+Access to the systems (Betzy, Fram, Saga, NIRD) is permitted only trough [secure shell](https://en.wikipedia.org/wiki/Secure_Shell) (ssh).
 One can use `scp` (secure copy) or `sftp` (secure file transfer protocol) to upload or download data.
 There are graphical frontends for these tools, for instance [WinSCP](WinSCP.md) for MS Windows.

-To transfer files between an HPC cluster (Fram or Saga) and NIRD, one can use regular `cp` or `mv` commands on the cluster login nodes to copy or move files into or out of the NIRD project areas, since these are mounted on the cluster login nodes.
-For more information, please check out the [Fram and Saga](clusters.md) storage page.
+To transfer files between an HPC cluster (Betzy, Fram or Saga) and NIRD, one can use regular `cp` or `mv` commands on the cluster login nodes to copy or move files into or out of the NIRD project areas, since these are mounted on the cluster login nodes.
+For more information, please check out the [Betzy, Fram and Saga](clusters.md) storage page.

 ### scp: secure copy between hosts on a network